balapuram/docker-centos-jenkins/README.md

 ## Image Creation

-This example creates the image with the tag `balapuram/dal_jenkins`, but you can change this to use your own username.
+This example creates the image with the name `balapuram/dal_jenkins`, but you can change this to use your own username.

 ```